oeco28/Vaginal_RNASeq_analysis/README.md

 # Vaginal_RNASeq_analysis
-In this repository we are documenting the analysis of vaginal_rnaseq analysis of tissue cultures exposed to _G. vaginalis_
+In this repository we are documenting the analysis of vaginal_rnaseq analysis of tissue cultures exposed to _L. crispatus_ using 6 test samples (only 5 had useful sequence data).
+Libraries were prepared using ribosomal depletion kits.

 ## Analysis Pipeline